 Avilamycin belongs to the orthosmycin group of antibiotics and not to the β -lactam group of antibiotics.
 Therefore, allergic reactions to the residues of avilamycin in pig meat and/or offal are not expected to occur.
 However, FSANZ recognises that the proposed MRLs for avilamycin may be of concern to some of our stakeholders.

-FSANZ requests data on the occurrence of allergic reactions to residues of avilamycin in pig meat and offal.
+FSANZ requested submissions on the data on the occurrence of allergic reactions to residues of avilamycin in pig meat and offal.
+No submissions were received addressing this matter.